dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-mongodb.md

 ### Actor state store and transactions support

-For using as an actor state store or to leverage transactions, MongoDB must be running in a [Replica Set](https://www.mongodb.com/docs/manual/replication/).
+When using as an actor state store or to leverage transactions, MongoDB must be running in a [Replica Set](https://www.mongodb.com/docs/manual/replication/).

 If you wish to use MongoDB as an actor store, add this metadata option to your Component YAML: